Logo

 • Scheduled sensory breaks

-• Movement opportunities throughout the day
+• Movement opportunities during the day

 • Visual supports and checklists